Venomous01/DigitalNurture-learning/README.md

-# Week-2
+# Week-3
-Pl/sql and unittesting completed in single file
+Spring core and spring data jpa completed and in week3 folder